CiscoSE/fmc_find_nat_rules/README.md

 - Script is written in Python 3

+## Installation
+1, Create an empty directory
+2, cd into it and <git clone https://github.com/CiscoSE/fmc_find_nat_rules.git>, as this will work only in empty directories 3, create the virtual environment in a subdir in the same directory 4, Start the VE and install requirements.txt from the <fmc_find_nat_rules>

+Execute the script as any other Python script form console.
+Check the reachbility to FMC.
+Script is tested on FMC 6.3.

 ## Usage
 Script will take 5 parameters.

-1. IPAddressofFMC - IP Address of FMC device.
+1. IPAddressofFMC - IP Address / Hostname of FMC device.
+Please do not add any sufix to IP/hostname like "Https:"
 2. Username - username of FMC
 3. Password - Password of FMC
 4. switch g/i - If user wants to search with IP Address use "i" as a switch.